GeoCities/G/Papers/Geometry.md

-# Quantum Space Scales: The Fundamental Geometric Architecture of the Universe
+# Quantum Space: The Fundamental Geometric Architecture of the Universe

 ## Abstract